texas-robocamp/tutorials/2021/programming_objects.md

 To start an object, type the keyword `class` and then choose a class name.

 {{site.data.alerts.tip}}
-Though not required, a common convention followed by programmers is to begin class names with an uppercase letter).
+Though not required, a common convention followed by programmers is to begin class names with an uppercase letter.
 {{site.data.alerts.end}}

 ## A Skeleton of a Class